Introduction to Elements

 Implementor’s Notes are instructions written to persons creating or maintaining DTDs or schemas based on the Suite.

-Contains information about elements associated with the current element.
+Contains information about elements associated with or confused with the current element.
 For example, a <def-list> has many components: an optional label, an optional title, possibly headers for both the term and definition columns, one or more container elements (each containing a single term and its definition), and possibly an embedded definition list.
 In order to better understand the relationship among such components, information about all of them will be provided in the Related Elements segment for each element comprising a <def-list>.

 For an element that may take attributes, this segment contains an alphabetical list of those attributes.
 Each line contains the identification for one attribute: first, the attribute’s name as it appears in this Tag Set, then a longer, more descriptive name.
 Each attribute is linked to its description in the Attribute Section, which follows the Element Description Section in this Tag Library.